drewm27/speakerrankings/bookshelf-medium.md

 For running karaoke, check out [Karaoke Setups](/karaoke-setups/)

+There are 20 speakers ranked on this page

 **Use your browser's search feature to search for speakers on this page.**

 ### #1 [Genelec 8020D](https://www.guitarcenter.com/Genelec/8020D-Studio-Monitor-1500000147710.gc): $1100 a pair